darkshram/aldos-appcenter/README.md

 * Remove any remote connections to API server from elementaryOS (currently number of packages shown in carousel and banner are set to 0)
 * Use only the local data stored at /usr/share/app-info/xmls for featured and popular applications
 * Easily enable or disable use of native or flatpak packages
+* Remove the payments support
+* Remove any other elementaryOS specific feature

 ## Building, Testing, and Installation